-According to WHO, tobacco use kills nearly 6 million people around the world each year.
+According to WHO, tobacco use kills more than 8 million people around the world each year, a number that is predicted to grow unless anti-tobacco actions are increased.
 In the United States, tobacco use is the largest preventable cause of death and disease.
 It causes many types of cancer, as well as heart disease, stroke, lung disease, and other health problems.
-This year's World No Tobacco Day theme calls on countries worldwide to get ready for plain packaging of tobacco products.

 This year, WHO is encouraging efforts that empower young people to stand up to big tobacco companies by resisting their ads and marketing, refusing to use any tobacco or nicotine products (including e-cigarettes and other vaping devices), and helping to spread the message among their friends.
 WHO is also working to expose myths and the ways tobacco companies market their products to young people.
 They are encouraging famous people, the media, and other influencers including parents and teachers to protect young people from these harmful messages.
 According to WHO, tobacco companies use many ways to appeal to young people: